See how NOVA combines AI vision with cloud and data pipelines to simplify retail automation. Book a demo to see it in action.

 Trax provides computer vision and data intelligence tools for retail execution and shelf monitoring.
 Its systems use image capture and product recognition to identify planogram compliance, pricing accuracy, and stock availability across stores.
 Data is processed through AI models and translated into dashboards for field teams and operations managers.

-In practice, one case study shows how its computer vision system analyzed shelf photos using deep learning.
-This system applied predictive analytics to track SKU placement and compliance across stores.
-The collected data triggered in-store actions, which led to distribution gains and sales growth compared with the previous period.
+In practice, one case study shows how its computer vision system analyzed shelf photos using deep learning, applied predictive analytics to track SKU placement and compliance, and triggered in-store actions that led to distribution gains and sales growth.

 3. Focal Systems